decred/politeiagui/plugins-structure/packages/ticketvote/README.md

 # Ticketvote

-Ticketvote package describes the ticketvote plugin from politeia.
+Ticketvote package describes the ticketvote plugin from politeia, including methods and components to interact with it.

 ## Files Structure